Think You Have HIV? Why Testing Too Early Can Backfire

 Why Doctors Take STDs Seriously During Pregnancy

-When clinicians talk about STDs affecting pregnancy, they’re usually referring to two pathways.
-The infection may affect the pregnancy itself, potentially increasing the risk of complications like preterm birth.
-In other cases, the infection can pass directly to the baby during pregnancy or childbirth.
+When clinicians discuss STDs in relation to pregnancy, they are usually discussing two different mechanisms.
+The STD may affect the pregnancy in a way that may increase the chance of complications such as premature births.
+In other cases, STDs are transmitted directly to the baby during pregnancy or childbirth.

-If someone discovers an infection during pregnancy, treatment is often straightforward and highly effective.
-Antibiotics, antiviral medications, or other medical therapies can dramatically reduce the risk of transmission to the baby.
+If a woman finds out she is infected during pregnancy, treatment is usually easy and effective.
+Antibiotics, antiviral medications, or other medical treatments can greatly reduce the chance of transmitting the STD to her baby.

 People are also reading: Strawberry Cervix What It Really Means And What It Doesnt